Introduction to probabilistic concurrent systems: Irreducible deterministic concurrent systems

 To prove the second statement, assume the existence of a cycle in $\Dstar$ connecting null nodes only.
 It yields the existence of an infinite executing, starting from some state~$\alpha$, which stays within null nodes in~$\Dstar$.
 According to Th.~\ref{thr:2}, there is a unique infinite execution starting from~$\alpha$, which is~$T_\alpha$.
 Hence $T_\alpha$ stays within null nodes of~$\Dstar$, a contradiction. \end{proof}

 \begin{remark} The first statement in the above corollary does not mean that the graph of non null nodes in $\Dstar$ is itself strongly connected.
 The next example illustrates this fact. \end{remark}

 \begin{remark} In general, if a concurrent system is not deterministic, null nodes of $\Dstar$ may be connected by a cycle.
-This is the case for instance for the Petri net example depicted in Fig.~\ref{fig:petrinetrs}, with the cyle $\bigl((\alpha_0,d),(\alpha_0,d)\bigr)$.
+This is the case for the Petri net from Example~\ref{exm:4}, whose digraph of states-and-cliques is depicted in Fig.~\ref{fig:pokqwdoijjq}, with the cycle $\bigl((\alpha_0,d),(\alpha_0,d)\bigr)$.
 It may also happen for a deterministic concurrent system if it is not irreducible.
 The reader may check it for the free commutative monoid on two generators seen as a \DCS. \end{remark}

 The following example illustrates the dynamics of an irreducible \DCS.